Introduction

 2. Death Strip

-The Death Strip refers to the area between the inner and outer walls of the Berlin Wall.
-It was a highly monitored and fortified space designed to prevent escapes.
-Equipped with defense systems and patrolled by armed guards, this area posed a significant physical and psychological barrier.
+The Death Strip means the area between the two barriers of the Berlin Wall usually known as the second barrier.
+It was an area closely watched and secured in order not to allow escape.
+Surrounded with defense systems, and guarded by armed persons, this zone became a real physical and psychological barrier.

 3. Watchtowers and Guard Houses